pantheon-systems/rpmbuild-wp-cli/README.md

 ## Releasing to Package Cloud

-Any time a commit is merged on the master branch, then the wp-cli RPM is built and pushed up to Package Cloud in pantheon/internal-staging/fedora/#.
+CircleCI has automatic deployment of RPMs to Package Cloud configured.

+When tests pass for a PR:  publish to pantheon/internal-staging/fedora/#.

+When tests pass on master: publish to pantheon/internal/fedora/#.

 In the example, # is the fedora build number (19, 20, 22).
 Note that wp-cli is only installed on app servers, and there are no app servers on anything prior to f22; therefore, at the moment, we are only building for f22.

 To release a new version of wp-cli, simply update the VERSION.txt file and commit.
 Run `make` to build locally.
-Push to master to have an official RPM built and pushed to Package Cloud staging via Circle CI.
+Create a PR to have an RPM built and pushed to Package Cloud internal-staging via Circle CI.
+Merge the PR to have the RPM pushed to Package Cloud internal.

+Note: The rpm on internal-staging and internal will not be exactly the same; they will differ in their build timestamp.

 ## Provisioning wp-cli on Pantheon